Interaction-driven first-order and higher-order topological superconductivity

-Our results provide a guide to understand and design topological superconductivity in heavy-atom superlattices and van der Waals materials.
+Our results provide a guide to understand and design topological superconductivity in heavy-atom superlattices~\cite{Shimozawa_review_Kondo_superlattice_2016} and van der Waals materials~\cite{review_2D_mat_novoselov_16,review_nat_van_der_waals_16,review_van_der_Waals_2021}.
 The high variability of these materials may allow to tune the Fermi level to the van Hove fillings, such that an intrinsic topological superconductor with large $T_c$ can be realized.
-For example, in LAO/STO it is possible to tune the carrier density, and therefore the Fermi surface, by electric gating~\cite{LAO_STO_triscone_nature}.
-This may open up a route to use intrinsic topological superconductors for the design of quantum information devices.
+For example, in LAO/STO~\cite{LAO_STO_triscone_nature} or EuO/KTO~\cite{EuO_KTO_science_21} it is possible to tune the carrier density, and therefore the Fermi surface, by electric gating.
+With the recent progress in experimental techniques, the strength of the SOC can also be highly tuned.
+It can either be tuned by applying an electric field \cite{shimozawa_superlattice_PRL_14,Liu20,Zhang20,Kang21} or by changing the geometry of a superlattice.
+For example, SOC in the CeCoIn$_5$/YbCoIn$_5$ superlattices can be adjusted by the width of the YbCoIn$_5$ blocks~\cite{matsuda_superlattice_Nature_11,shimozawa_superlattice_PRL_14}.
+In CeCoIn$_5$/YbCoIn$_5$ superlattices~\cite{matsuda_superlattice_Nature_11,shimozawa_superlattice_PRL_14}, there are already prospective signatures of topological superconductivity below $T_c \simeq 2$~K, a high value compared to topological superconductivity proposed in semiconductor-superconductor nanowire devices \cite{Mourik12,Aghaee23}.
+Other promising candidates can be van der Waals heavy-atom materials~\cite{heavy_fermion_van_der_Waal_npj_22,PhysRevLett.84.4986,aps_abstract_heavy_fermion_van_der_Waals}.
+All these experimental developements and our findings taken together may open up a route to intrinsic topological superconductors being used for the design of quantum information devices.
 Moreover, the $A_1 + i B_1$ superconductor may show interesting diode~\cite{Ando20,Daido22} and piezoelectric effects~\cite{PhysRevB.105.024509}, since it breaks both inversion and time-reversal symmetry.